Dynasty in making? Warriors chase third title in 4 years

 LeBron James considers his familiar NBA Finals opponent among the best teams ever.

-Where the Warriors will put themselves in the dynasty debate if they win a third championship in four years.
-And if they continue to win titles — and there domination doesn’t appear to be ending anytime soon — there won’t be any debate
+Where the Warriors stack up if they win a third championship in four years will make for a dynasty debate.
+And their domination doesn’t appear to be ending anytime soon, so if they keep winning Golden State will have its place in history.

 ”As a fan of the NBA, you could go down the list of the teams that won multiple years and just dominated the league for stretches of time,” Curry said.